r0b0/debian-installer/README.md

 3. Boot from the USB flash drive
 4. Start the installer icon from the desktop/dash, fill in the form in the browser and press the big _Install_ button
 5. Reboot and enjoy

+## (Optional) Configuration, Automatic Installation

+Edit [installer.ini](installer-files/boot/efi/installer.ini) on the first (vfat) partition of the installer image.
+It will allow you to pre-seed and automate the installation.

+If you edit it directly in the booted installer image, it is /boot/efi/installer.sh Reboot after editing the file for the new values to take effect.

 ## Screencast & Screenshot